JuliaLang/www.julialang.org/blog/2020/07/julia-1.5-highlights.md

 Calling `randn(1000)` is nearly twice as fast in Julia 1.5 compared with Julia 1.4.
 Generating random booleans also got **much** faster: `rand(Bool, 1000)` is nearly 6x faster.
 Finally, sampling from discrete collections has also gotten faster: `rand(1:100, 1000)` got 25% faster.

+## Automated rr-based bug reports

+There is a new command-line option `--bug-report=rr` which makes it trivially easy to record and upload [rr](https://rr-project.org/) traces to aid in fixing bugs.
+This feature is described in detail in [a separate blog post](https://julialang.org/blog/2020/05/rr).

 ## Pkg Protocol now the default